sjentsch/lsjDocs/Ch12/Ch12_Regression_11.rst

 This brings us to our third measure of unusualness, the **influence** of an observation.
 A high influence observation is an outlier that has high leverage.
 That is, it is an observation that is very different to all the other ones in some respect, and also lies a long way from the regression line.
-Thit is illustrated in :numref:`fig-influence`.
+This is illustrated in :numref:`fig-influence`.
 Notice the contrast to the previous two figures.
 Outliers do not move the regression line much and neither do high leverage points.
 But something that is both an outlier and has high leverage,